bbejeck/KafkaStreamsInAction2ndEdition/custom-connector/README.md

 ### Starting Docker

 #### arm64
-Run this command `docker-compose -f arm64-connect-docker-compose.yml up --build` from the `src/main/java/bbejeck/chapter_5/`  to start docker.
+Run this command `docker-compose -f arm64-connect-docker-compose.yml up --build` from the root of the `custom-connector` module to start docker.

 #### x86
-For Intel based mac/PC run use this command `docker-compose -f x86-connect-docker-compose.yml up --build` from the `src/main/java/bbejeck/chapter_5/`
+For Intel based mac/PC run use this command `docker-compose -f x86-connect-docker-compose.yml up --build` from the root of the `custom-connector` module to start docker.

 ### Stopping Docker

 #### arm64
-To stop docker run `docker-compose -f arm64-connect-docker-compose.yml down -v` from the `src/main/java/bbejeck/chapter_5/`
+To stop docker run `docker-compose -f arm64-connect-docker-compose.yml down -v` from the root of the `custom-connector` module

 #### x86
-`docker-compose -f x86-connect-docker-compose.yml down -v` from the `src/main/java/bbejeck/chapter_5/`
+`docker-compose -f x86-connect-docker-compose.yml down -v` from the root of the `custom-connector` module

 ### Launching the JDBC Connector
 To run the source JDBC Connector run this `curl` command from a terminal window after you've started `docker-compose`